-Comparative Analysis of Rice Production under Various Irrigation Condition in the Gangrel Dam Command Area of Chhattisgarh
+Comparative Analysis of Rice Production under Various Irrigation Conditions in the Gangrel Dam Command Area of Chhattisgarh

 Abstract

-This study undertakes a comparative economic assessment of rice cultivation under different irrigation condition in the Gangrel dam command area of Chhattisgarh.
-Data were collected from 192 respondents using proportionate random sampling and analysed using appropriate statistical tools.
-The results indicate that the highest cost was found under assured irrigation followed by protective irrigation and lowest under rainfed agriculture which was Rs.
+This study undertakes a comparative analysis of rice production under various irrigation conditions in the Gangrel dam command area of Chhattisgarh.
+Data were collected from 192 rice farmers using a purposive random sampling and analysed using appropriate statistical tools.
+The results indicate that the highest cost was found under assured irrigation followed by protective irrigation and lowest under rainfed farming which was Rs.
 74,872.13/ha, Rs.
 67,291.40/ha and Rs.
 64,135.07/ha respectively.
 The gross returns from cultivation, as determined by total output, was Rs.
 1,87,699.41/ha, Rs.
 1,83,251.60/ha and Rs.
-1,64,522.50/ha under assured, protective irrigation and rainfed agriculture respectively.
-The net returns obtained under assured, protective irrigation and rainfed agriculture was Rs.
+1,64,522.50/ha under assured, protective irrigation and rainfed farming respectively.
+The net returns obtained under assured, protective irrigation and rainfed farming was Rs.
 1,12,827.28/ha, Rs.
 1,15,960.20/ha, and Rs.
 1,00,387.50/ha respectively.
-The input - output ratio varied under different irrigation conditions with protective irrigation at 2.71, followed rainfed agriculture at 2.57 and lowest in assured irrigation at 2.50 rupees.
+The input - output ratio varied under different irrigation conditions with protective irrigation at 2.71, followed rainfed farming at 2.57 and lowest in assured irrigation at 2.50 rupees.
 Protective irrigation yields a greater input-output ratio.
-The Cobb-Douglas production function was used to estimate resource use efficiency by analysing the marginal value product (MVP) of all irrigation satiations, under assured irrigation, manure, insecticide, and irrigation was underutilized and can boost productivity, while seed, fertilizer, labour, and machine power were overused and inefficient.
+The Cobb-Douglas production function was used to estimate resource use efficiency by analysing the marginal value product (MVP) of all irrigation conditions, under assured irrigation, manure, insecticide, and irrigation was underutilized and can boost productivity, while seed, fertilizer, labour, and machine power were overused and inefficient.
 In protective irrigation, fertilizer, manure, and insecticide was efficient, whereas seed, labour, and machinery show overused.
-In rainfed agriculture, insecticide, manure, and fertilizer remain productive, but seed, labour, and machine power are again inefficient and overutilized.
+In rainfed farming, insecticide, manure, and fertilizer remain productive, but seed, labour, and machine power are again inefficient and overutilized.

 Keywords: Cost of cultivation of rice, Resource use efficiency, farming under different conditions.